jake-lasslett/A3_NLPSentimentAnalysis_JakeLasslett/README.md

 ## Data Sources
 - **News Articles**: Extracted from News.com.au and Al Jazeera.
 - **Reddit Discussions**: Related to the Israel-Palestine conflict.

+## Methodology
+- **Data Ingestion**: Creating 3 different data ingestion algorithms to view, parse and ingest news article and posts.
 - **Data Wrangling**: Includes data cleaning, normalization, and tokenization to prepare for analysis.

-## Methodology
-- **Data Wrangling**: Standardizing, cleaning, and preprocessing text data for NLP analysis.
 - **NLP Model**: Utilizing the Longformer transformer model for effective handling of long text sequences.
 - **Visualization**: Utilizing graphs and charts to illustrate the sentiment distribution and trends.